jitpack/jitpack.io/BUILDING.md

 Custom environment variables can be set using the `env` section as key-value pairs.
 They will be available to your build on JitPack.

-Additionally, you can configure environment variables in the Web UI on https://jitpack.io.
+Additionally, you can configure environment variables in the Web UI on https://jitpack.io if you have a private repository.
 Look up your repository and click settings.
 This is useful if you don't want to store environment variables in git.

 ## Java version